nnovakova/nnovakova.github.io/content/data-transformation/index.md

 - Grouping Operations
 - Scaling

- We will apply some of them depends of what behaviour we will have in features samples.
+We will apply some of them depends on what behaviour we will have in feature samples.

-### Outliers for charges
+## Outliers in charges

-Lets check how much outliers in Charges distribution
+Let's check how much outliers in Charges distribution.

 ```python